How to spend the Amazon gift card you received this holiday season

 It extends talk time about 22 hours and LTE internet use to about 26.
 The intelligent battery status is displayed on your iPhone's screens so you get a picture of the total battery life you have left instead of watching your iPhone's percentage decline and then guessing with the case.

-Comes in black or white, so it goes with everything!
+Comes in black, white, and red, so it goes with everything!
+Starts at $85.

 Cable Matters USB-C multiport adapter

-If you've just been gifted a new iPhone 7 or iPhone 7 Plus or a new MacBook Pro, you're gonna need some dongles.
+If you've just been gifted a new iPhone 8, 8 Plus, X, or a new MacBook Pro, you're gonna need some dongles.
 Trust me.

 The Cable Matters multiport adapter lets you go from USB-C (Thunderbolt 3) to 4K HDMI, VGA, USB-A, and Gigabit Ethernet, which hopefully covers most of your bases.
+Check it out for $45.

 What'd ya get?